-Both companies have “Ali” in their name because they are subsidiaries of the same parent company, Alibaba Group.
+Alibaba and AliExpress are owned by the same parent company, Alibaba Group.
 Alibaba Group was founded by Jack Ma in 1999 to help facilitate commerce between China and the rest of the world.

 The Alibaba Group owns many subsidiaries which include…

 - Alibaba – A platform to connect ecommerce businesses and factories in China.

 - AliExpress – A platform that allows businesses in China to reach consumers all over the world.

 - Taobao– A marketplace for consumer to consumer retail that primarily serves China, Hong Kong, Macau and Taiwan.

 - TMall– A marketplace for business to consumer retail that serves Chinese speaking countries.

 These subsidiaries serve different markets and when combined, make the Alibaba Group one of the largest ecommerce companies in the world.